 From inception through December 2018, the Company issued Junior Convertible Notes that had an aggregate issuance date fair value of \$15.8 million, an aggregate principal balance of \$10.7 million and bore interest at rates ranging from 3.00% to 7.73% per year.
 From January 2019 through April 2019, the Company issued Junior Convertible Notes in the aggregate principal of \$1.5 million that bore interest at rates ranging between 6.00% and 15.00% per year.
 From April 2015 through December 2017, the Company issued demand notes to the Chief Executive Officer and an immediate family member (the "Related Party") with an aggregate principal balance of \$1.8 million that bore interest at rates ranging from 3.00% to 6.00% per year.
-During April 2019, \$1.9 million of principal and interest was converted from demand notes to a Junior Convertible Note bearing interest at rate of 15.00%.
-Additionally, in July 2019, the Company issued \$1.2 million of Junior Convertible Notes in lieu of severance payments to former executives, of which \$0.9 million and \$0.3 million were expensed to general and administrative and research and development expense, respectively, during the year ended December 31, 2019, principal of \$5.7 million of Junior Convertible Notes outstanding were held by the Related Party.
-In the event of qualified financing resulting in gross proceeds of various amounts ("Junior Note Qualified Financing") the outstanding principal and interest of the Junior Convertible Notes would automatically convert into Series Seed preferred stock at a price equal to 75% to 80% of the issue price per share of the stock issued in the Junior Note Qualified Financing.
+During April 2019, \$1.9 million of principal and interest was converted from demand notes to a Junior Convertible Note bearing interest at a rate of 15.00%.
+Additionally, in July 2019, the Company issued \$1.2 million of Junior Convertible Notes in lieu of severance payments to former executives, of which \$0.9 million and \$0.3 million were expensed to general and administrative and research and development expense, respectively, during the year ended December 31, 2019.
+At December 31, 2019, principal of \$5.7 million of Junior Convertible Notes outstanding were held by the Related Party.
+In the event of qualified financing resulting in gross proceeds of various amounts ("Junior Note Qualified Financing") the outstanding principal and interest of the Junior Convertible Notes would automatically convert into Series Seed preferred stock at a price equal to 75% to 80% of the issue price per share of the stock issued in the Junior Note Qualified Financing and on the same terms and conditions of such Junior Note Qualified Financing.